savonarola/mqtt-article/README.md

 MQTT protocol has many advantages, but here I want to mention some of them:

 * It is a lightweight binary protocol generally running over TCP/IP.
-* It is designed for unreliable networking which makes it a good choise for outdoor installations.
+* It is designed for unreliable networking, making it a good choice for outdoor installations.
 * It follows pub/sub model simplifying client logic.

-We will demonstrate some of MQTT advantages in our setup.
+We will demonstrate some of MQTT's advantages in our setup.

 ## MQTT Brokers

-An essential thing about MQTT is that it simplifies client logic, which is important for embedded devices.
+An essential thing about MQTT is that it simplifies the client's logic, which is critical for embedded devices.
-This is achieved with pub/sub model: in MQTT there is no concept of a "server".
+This is achieved with the pubsub model: in MQTT, there is no concept of a "server".
-All participating entities are clients connecting to a so called _broker_.
+Instead, all participating entities are clients connecting to a so-called _broker_.
-Client _subscribe_ to _topics_, _publish_ messages to them, and the broker does the routing (and many other things).
+Clients _subscribe_ to _topics_, _publish_ messages to them, and the broker does the routing (and many other things).

-A good production ready broker, like [EMQX](https://github.com/emqx/emqx) generally provides not only MQTT routing capabilities, but many other intellectual features, like
+A good production-ready broker, like [EMQX](https://github.com/emqx/emqx) generally provides not only MQTT routing capabilities but many other intellectual features, like
-* other kinds of connection methods, like webscokets;
+* other kinds of connection methods, like WebSockets;
 * different models of authentication and authorization;
 * streaming data to databases;
 * custom routing rules based on message introspection;